 Pollination is the process in which bees transfer pollen grains from the male flower (anther) to the female flower (the stigma).

-How exactly does the process of pollination occur?
+How exactly does the process occur?

 Why does it occur?

 For starters, the sole purpose of every living being (plant, animal, human, etc) is to live/survive and to procreate.

 Therefore the process of pollination is one which is essential for procreation.

 It is essential for the species to continue to thrive and to live in, on order to avoid extinction.
 It is the form of creating offspring, so that the next generation can thrive and live on.